Butterflies, Termites, and Mollusks Oh My! - Helping Students Make Connections for Bio-inspired Innovation

 - The second learning activity of the human powered vehicle sub-system is meant to be closely aligned with the course project to help students understand how bio-inspired design can be applied to their key deliverable for the course.
 Time permitting, this example should be tailored to be in alignment with the course project of the class it is implemented in.
 It is good to allow students to work in teams for this learning activity.

 - Do not tell the students they are using C-K theory to learn and apply bio-inspired design.
 That can result in cognitive overload.
-Rather, present the concept and knowledge spaces as a way to organize the different sets of information that they will be working with, and that the C-K map is the visual guide.
+Rather, present the concept and knowledge spaces as a way to organize the different sets of information that they will be working with, and that the BID canvas is the visual guide.